hcfp/Computing-Notes/Computing Notes.md

 - Sample rate - samples taken per second
 - Bit depth - bits per sample

-* Sound is an analogue continuous wave, that muse be converted to digital and discrete data
+* Sound is an analogue continuous wave, that must be converted to digital and discrete data

 - Amplitude is measured and recorded at given intervals.
 More samples = more accurate sound
 - Increasing the bit depth increases the levels of amplitude that can be measured which increases the sound quality